elsheikh21/car-racing-ppo/docs/PPO.md

     - 0 < r(t) < 1: action is less likely now then it was before the last gradient step
     - r(t) > 1: action is more likely now that it was in the old version of the policy

 ---

+### PPO & TRPO

+- They are model free (update their own knowledge base not trying to estimate objective function using trail and error)
+- Use advantage operatpr
+- Continuous action & observation Space

+---